Understanding Control Technologies

 Professor Michael Grimble

-Professor Mike Grimble has a good understanding of the needs of industry having first worked for Ciba Geigy and then for Associated Electrical Industries which became GEC at Rugby.
-During his time on the Industrial Automation Group at Imperial College he worked on the modelling for control of cold rolling mills.
-He later set up industrial groups first at what is now Sheffield Hallam University and secondly at the University of Strathclyde where he still works as a Research Professor.
-His interests are on the design of high performance and robust control systems for applications across industrial sectors.
-His industrial background is valuable to provide motivation and insights on the industrial training courses.
+Professor Mike Grimble understands the needs of industry well, having worked for Ciba Geigy and Associated Electrical Industries (later GEC at Rugby).
+At Imperial College's Industrial Automation Group, he focused on modelling for the control of cold rolling mills.
+He later established industrial groups at Sheffield Hallam University and the University of Strathclyde where he continues as a Research Professor.
+His expertise lies in designing high-performance, robust control systems for various industrial applications.
+His industrial background enriches the industrial training courses with valuable motivation and insights.

 PAWEL MAJECKI